-The information provided in this Questions and Answers (Q&A) section is intended solely for general informational purposes and does not constitute legal advice, professional advice, or any other form of advice or recommendation by the International Basketball Federation (FIBA) or any of its affiliates, officers, employees, agents, or representatives.
+The information provided in this Q&A section is intended solely for general informational purposes and does not constitute legal advice, professional advice, or any other form of advice or recommendation by the International Basketball Federation (FIBA) or any of its affiliates, officers, employees, agents, or representatives.

 1. What Is FIBA Doing to Help Players Understand the NCAA Landscape?